jamen/fast-args/README.md

 // => [1, 2, 3]
 ```

-The majority of functions out there don't go over 6 arguments.
-So, this uses a switch for manually making an array when there are 1 through 6 arguments, and then falls back on a fast custom slice for any number of arguments higher than that.
+Most functions don't get called with more than 6 params, so this module uses a switch for manually making an array when `arguments.length` is 1 through 6.
+It can fall back on a fast slice for any number of params higher than 6.

-**Note:** Use [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) for the fastest method of variadic functions in ES6.
-This module is second best, also for anything ES5 and below.
+**Note:** This module is best for ES5 and below.
+Use [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) for the fastest method (by far) in ES6+.

 ## Installation